 Nicholas Sparks has not only written some bestselling romance novels, but he has also seen many adapted onto screen.
-Some have been more greatly received than others, but Safe Haven, directed by Lasse Hallström is one of the greats.
-I know I am in the minority when it comes to critics regarding this film, but I do not care what they think.
+Some have been more greatly received than others, but Safe Haven, directed by Lasse Hallström is somewhat enjoyable.
+I know I am in the minority when it comes to critics regarding this film, but I do not care what the industry elite think.
 They have gotten it wrong SO many times.
 With this in mind, I rented it on DVD.

 The story goes that a young woman on the run named Katie pulls into a small, sleepy town of Smallport, North Carolina as they are preparing for a Fourth of July celebration.
 There she befriends a neighbor named Jo, a young woman who confides that she wants to leave town, but cannot yet.

 She also meets Alex, a local single dad with two kids who runs a convenience store.
 They take a liking to each other and soon start to fall in love.
 However, there is a cop obsessed with finding Katie and puts out an all points bulletin on her labeling her a suspect in a murder.